Kalabasa/fbnotify/README.md

 	Plugin to handle notifications using libnotify.

-* PyGTK

-	**UNFINISHED** Plugin for displaying the status icon in the notification area

 * Growl

 	**UNTESTED** Plugin for showing notifications using Growl

+* PyGTK

+	Plugin for displaying a status icon in the notification area

+* Unity_indicator

+	Plugin for displaying an app indicator for Unity

+### Not Yet Implemented ###

+* Unity Messaging Menu plugin
+* GTK status icon notifications (not libnotify)
+* Windows notifications
+* Windows status icon

 Libraries
 =========